JonJagger/cyber-dojo/README.md

 ```bash
 $ docker pull IMAGE_NAME
 ```
-for each IMAGE_NAME matching the image_name entry in each languages/LANG/manifest.json file that you wish to use.
+for each IMAGE_NAME matching the `image_name` entry in each `cyberdojo/languages/*/manifest.json` file that you wish to use.